North Cornwall Railway: Stations and features

 As it was situated in the village itself, the station was better used than many on the route, and the proximity of the quarry ensured that freight receipts remained healthy.
 Goods services were withdrawn on 7 September 1964 and the loading dock was removed; the siding on the down side had been removed some time previously.
 The station closed on 3 October 1966.
 The station building is now in use as a private residence, and houses have been built on the site of the up platform.

-Betty & Tom's siding (246m 77ch); the siding was accessed by a facing point when travelling in the up direction, so that trains would leave wadebridge and then run round at Delabole in order to reverse up hill into the siding.
+Betty & Tom's siding (246m 77ch); the siding was accessed by a facing point when travelling in the up direction, so that trains would leave Wadebridge and then run round at Delabole in order to reverse uphill into the siding.
 The key to the ground frame that controlled access was attached to the single-line token.
 The siding was rather short, and was effectively a headshunt for a further pair of short sidings that allowed the wagons to be loaded.
 The siding served Tregildren Quarry and roadstone was regularly transported to the midlands, and ballast for railway use.
 Laid in 1922, the siding may have ceased operation some time before 1960 and had certainly been removed by 1964.